EchterAlsFake/EPorner_API/README/Documentation.md

 > Arguments:
 >
 > - quality : must be a [Quality](#quality) object
-> - output_path : must be a string for an output location
+> - path : must be a string for an output location
 > - mode : must be an [Encoding](#encoding) object

 #### Custom Callback